-Modern web application architecture best practices in 2023
+Modern web application architecture best practices

 In this article, we’ll tell you everything the Acropolium team has learned since 2003 about building “unicorn” apps using the right web app architecture.
 We’ll explain how web applications work and share the best SaaS practices that improve platform performance.
-So it will be easier for you to make up your mind when hiring a software architect for your startup.
+So it will be easier for you to make up your mind when hiring a software architect for your project.

 ❓ What is web application architecture?